towhee-io/towhee/STYLE_GUIDE.md

     return return_int, return_str
 ```
 *Notes*:
-- Use Set, Dict, List, Tuple instead of set, dict, list, tuple in annotation, also specify the data type inside.
+- Use Set, Dict, List, Tuple instead of set, dict, list, tuple in annotation, also specify the data type inside unless in complicated nested cases.

 *Special case*:
 - If we want to return a Foo object inside of the Foo class, use string to annotate the return type: